kserve/community/membership.md

 #### Approver/Committer

 Code approvers are able to both review and approve code contributions as well as help subproject leads triage issues and with project management.
-Note that committer is equivalent to committer and is a member of the [Technical Steering Committee (TSC)](TECHNICAL-STEERING-COMMITTEE.md).
+Note that "committer" is equivalent to "approver" and can be used interchangeably.
+An approver is a member of the [Technical Steering Committee (TSC)](TECHNICAL-STEERING-COMMITTEE.md).

 While code review is focused on code quality and correctness, approval is focused on holistic acceptance of a contribution including: backwards / forwards